Swedish Social Democratic Party: 21st century

-In August 2021, Prime Minister Stefan Lofven announced his resignation and finance minister Magdalena Andersson was elected as the new head of Sweden's ruling Social Democrats in November 2021.
+In August 2021, Prime Minister Stefan Löfven announced his resignation and finance minister Magdalena Andersson was elected as the new head of Sweden's ruling Social Democrats in November 2021.
 On 30 November 2021, Magdalena Andersson became Sweden's first female prime minister.
 She formed a minority government made up of only her Social Democrats.
 Her plan for forming a new coalition government with the Green Party was unsuccessful because her budget proposal failed to pass.

-On 18 October 2022, conservative leader Ulf Kristersson became new Prime Minister to succeed Magdalena Andersson, meaning the Social Democratic Party, although still Sweden’s largest party, was in the opposition.
+On 18 October 2022, conservative leader Ulf Kristersson became the new prime minister to succeed Magdalena Andersson, meaning that the Social Democratic Party, although still Sweden's largest party, would be in the opposition.

+On 12 June 2025, the Social Democratic Party adopted a new party program that established it as having an anti-capitalist view of society.
+The program also said that it was a democratic socialist party.